-12. Around the 20th of the month, or after Benefits Billing processes for the month, work the active SLC tracking worksheet and tickets for layoff.
+12. After Benefits Billing processes for the month, work the active SLC tracking worksheet and tickets for layoff.

 13. During ABE, provide a list of laid off employees to UWSHR.
 UWSHR will send letters with ABE information to those employees.
 Any ABE SGH changes will be sent to UWSS for processing.

 Note: Changes for ABE should only be health insurance, which can include HDHP/HSA.

 1. Navigate to UWSS Benefits Landing page. https://uwservice.wisconsin.edu/administration/benefits/

 2. Under the Sick Leave Certification tile, click on the Layoff SLC Estimator link in which year the employee is being laid off to open the spreadsheet.

 3. All fields highlighted in yellow will need to be updated.

 Note: In column L, cells 10-13, this is where you adjust the payment method for which the employee elects on form UWS40.
 Cell L10 will most likely always be Payroll due to the paid in advance month when the health insurance is extended.